Using Telecare for Older People In Adult social care

 Current research evidence suggests that telecare does not improve outcomes for recipients and will not lead to significant savings in expenditure.
 This suggests that telecare may be a poor ‘investment’ in the way it is currently deployed.
 If this is the case, ASCDs may wish to consider whether scarce resources might be better spent on alternative, non-telecare based services that may be more effective, or alternatively, to make changes to the way telecare is assessed for and implemented to improve its effectiveness.

-UTOPIA will use researched insights (read about our methods) to establish ‘good practice’ and develop materials to optimise decisions about successful adoption and use of telecare.
-The study will, therefore, provide recommendations to change how telecare can be deployed to try to improve its effectiveness.
+UTOPIA used researched insights to establish ‘good practice’ and develop materials to optimise decisions about successful adoption and use of telecare.